“When words become unclear, I shall focus with photographs. When images become inadequate, I shall be content with silence.”

 As a child, and up until I was about nineteen years old, I experienced severe separation anxiety.
 I hated being away from home and would frequently experience panic attacks while away.
 In sixth grade, and my family never lets me forget this, I sobbed in the cafeteria of my elementary school because I was going to sixth grade camp for three days and neither of my parents were chaperoning.
 Eventually, I was able to work past the anxiety (shout out to the University of Illinois) and haven’t looked back since.
 I am very comfortable traveling solo, and it’s something I truly enjoy doing.
 However; when I arrived in Githurai, I began to experience those adolescent anxieties; with jet lag further exacerbating my mental strife.
 I lied awake the first night, feeling like I was losing control, unsure of how I would be able to make it through the next 14 days.
 I felt those same feelings for the next 48 hours, with slight alleviation only coming from taking photos.
 Even with a day off; and activities including seeing baby elephants and feeding giraffes in some of Nairobi’s beautiful National Parks, I wanted to go home.

 With these feelings came great guilt.
 I was given this incredible opportunity—how could I not enjoy it?
 My life of privilege, or as FYI project manager Cecilia described it, “living big,” elicited anxiety and fear that I wasn’t accustomed to feeling while traveling.
-I journaled, took many deep breaths, and told myself, sorry mom, to get the fuck over it until I could get a grip.
+I journaled, took many deep breaths, and told myself, sorry mom, to get the hell over it until I could get a grip.

 It took a few days, but in working through and past those feelings, I opened myself up to a week spent meeting incredible women and children while creating work that I am extremely proud of.
 To see a vision of mine come to life through my art is an inexplicable feeling, but to create daily routines and grow accustom to a new culture 8,000 miles away from home was equally as satisfying.